-- Females come into season about every six months and a season lasts approximately 3 weeks.
+- Females come into season about every six months and a season lasts approximately 3 weeks, unless desexed.

 A puppy with good temperament should readily come to you.
 Check the temperament of both parents if possible, but remember the dam can be sometimes protective and the sire may not live with the puppy's breeder.
 Ensure the puppy has been vaccinated, wormed and has commenced heartworm treatment.
 Generally, Border Collies are easily trained.
 Some character variances can be attributed to different breed lines.

-Markings should be the last thing to be considered for a pet.
-Even for show, markings should not be put above sound construction.
+Markings and colour should be the last thing to be considered for a pet, even though we all have our preferences.
+Even for show, markings should not be put above sound construction and temperament.
 Some breeders and judges like classical markings but this is not required in the Breed Standard.
 The standard only requires white not to predominate.
-Ideally, body patches are undesirable.
+Ideally, white body patches are undesirable.

 Socialising the puppies with people and other dogs is important and most breeders ensure this takes place.
 Socialising should be followed up by the new owner having visitors handle the puppy in your home.
 Do not take the puppy out on the streets unless it has had its 12 weeks vaccination and at least a week after this.
 Household obedience training for the puppy from 3 months of age is recommended.